|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This reaction-decay chain takes place within the liquid lead-uranium compression and heat transfer fluid used in the fusion reactor.
 The liquid lead must contain a dense suspension of metallic U-Np-Pu particles.

-When due to cumulative nuclear reactions the plutonium to uranium ratio in this fluid reaches 20% this fluid is chemically processed to extract the Pu, Np and U from the lead for use as Fast neutron Reactor (FNR) core fuel.
+When due to cumulative nuclear reactions the plutonium to uranium ratio in this fluid reaches 20% this fluid is electrochemically processed to extract the Pu, Np and U from the lead for use as Fast neutron Reactor (FNR) core fuel.

 Note that if the Np-237 does not directly fission within the fusion apparatus then within the FNR it follows the reaction-decay path:

 = Pu-238 + e

 Thus the FNR relies on fast neutron triggered fission of Np-237 or Pu-238 or U-234 to dispose of these isotopes, all of which have long half lives.

 In the breeding blanket of a FNR tritium is produced using the reaction:

 Li-6 + n = H-3 + He-4

 Hence, some of the FNR blanket rods must contain Li-6.
 This Li-6 may be in the form of stable LiF to prevent it chemically interacting with other blanket rod materials.
 When due to neutron absorption the Li-6 converts to H-3 + He-4, the released F can react with the liquid Na in the blanket tube to form stable NaF.